w84death/p1xel-editor/README.md

 - Background tile IDs and per-cell attributes for each map bank.
 - Placed sprite instances and their attributes for each map bank.

 If a project slot file does not exist or cannot be loaded, the editor starts that slot from its built-in default project data.
-The current default tile bank contains the embedded grassland base tiles plus tiles imported from `docs/desert_tileset.png`.

 ### Pixel transfer temp file